Anatoly1010/Atomize/atomize/documentation/oscilloscope_functions.md

 Arguments: points = integer from a specified dictionary; Output: integer.
 Example: oscilloscope_record_length(4000) sets the number of waveform points to 4000.
 ```
-This function queries or sets the number of waveform points to be transferred using oscilloscope_get_curve() function.
-The number of points should be from the following array:<br/>
+This function queries or sets the number of waveform points to be transferred using oscilloscope_get_curve() function.<br/>
-[100, 250, 500, 1000, 2000, 4000, 8000, 16000, 32000, 64000, 128000, 256000, 512000].
-Please, note that the possible number of points for Keysight 3000 X-series does not match the one given in the programming guide.
+Please, note that the possible number of points for Keysight 3000 X-series does not match the one given in the programming guide.<br/>
+The number of points in averaging mode should be from the following array: [100, 250, 500, 1000, 2000, 4000, 8000].<br/>
-For Keysight 2000 X-series the situation is worse and the following array should be used:<br/>
+For Keysight 2000 X-series the situation is worse and the following array should be used: [99, 247, 479, 959, 1919, 3839, 7679].<br/>
-[100, 250, 500, 1000, ...
-3839, ...]<br/>
 For Keysight 4000 X-series the number of points given in the programming guide should be checked.<br/>
+If one would like to use Keysight oscilloscopes without averaging (in normal or high-resolution mode), the number of points in the waveform is usually the same as specified in the programming manual.
+You can change the number of points array in the module to correctly set o properly set this parameter in normal or high-resolution mode.<br/>
 Fot Tektronix 4000 Series the following array should be used: [1000, 10000, 100000, 1000000, 10000000].<br/>
 The maximum amount of points that can be transferred depend on the waveform points mode.
 Please, refer to the manual.<br/>
 ```python3